marb61a/Course-Notes/Misc/Data Protection/Data Governance and Management Masterclass.md

 Quiz 4: Projects to Processes Quiz
 Play
 8. Sophistication Levels

-14min
-Start
-Quiz 5: Sophistication Levels Quiz
-Play
-9. The Information Lifecycle
-14min
-Start
-Quiz 6: The Information Lifecycle Quiz
+The Information Lifecycle
-Play
+  -
+  -

-10. Module Outro
+Module Outro
-3min

-Play
+  -
+  - Quick run through of what the module covered

+<br /> <br />
+<h1><p align=center>Section 3: Data And Data Quality </h1><br/>

-11. Module Intro
+Module Intro
-5min
-Play
+  -
+  - Brief intro to what the module will cover

 12. The 4 Types of Data
 19min
 Start